 The ICA does not have much all day to review your application.
 So, submit only the necessary documents.
 If you have no idea what they are, go to ICA and check the list they have.

-Do You Have More Questions About How to Convert PR to Singapore Citizen?
+Do You Have More Questions About How to Convert PR to Singapore Citizenship?

 If yes, let Singapore Top Immigration help you with that.
-They know better what to do with your Singapore Citizen application without getting rejected.
+They know better what to do with your permanent resident application without getting rejected.
 So, calm yourself down and give them a call.
 They can help you become a permanent resident even after getting a rejection letter from ICA.
 Well, if you are still in doubt, visit their website and find out how they could help you go through the entire process.
+You will also get some details about how people in Singapore handle a citizenship application that got rejected.

 Did you find this article helpful?
 If that is the case, share it with others.
-That way, they will know what they must overcome and experience the benefit of becoming a permanent resident in Singapore.
-So, do them a favour and post this article on your social media!
+That way, they will know what they must overcome and experience thebenefit of becoming a permanent resident in Singapore.